pnp/cli-microsoft365/docs/manual/docs/cmd/spo/app/app-remove.md

 When specifying site collection app catalog, you can specify the URL either with our without the _AppCatalog_ part, for example `https://contoso.sharepoint.com/sites/team-a/AppCatalog` or `https://contoso.sharepoint.com/sites/team-a`.
 CLI will accept both formats.

-If the app with the specified ID doesn't exist in the tenant app catalog, the command will fail with an error.
+If the app with the specified ID doesn't exist in the app catalog, the command will fail with an error.

 ## Examples